El-Pea/library-project/README.md

 * Mobile text and button sizes
 * ~Form for input~
 * ~Put top in grid~
-* Need to find way to distinguish cards from each other. many makeCard() makes many cards, but editing anything edits all
+* ~Need to find way to distinguish cards from each other. many makeCard() makes many cards, but editing anything edits all~
+* Find out why book.info() always false